UC-MACSS/persp-model_W17/assignments/PS9/ps9-nonparametric-unsupervised.md

         24. AA. $135,000-$149,999
         25. BB. $150,000 and over

+Estimate a series of models explaining/predicting attitudes towards feminists.

 1. Split the data into a training and test set (70/30%).
 2. Calculate the test MSE for KNN models with *K* = 5, 10, 15, …, 100, using whatever combination of variables you see fit.
 Which model produces the lowest test MSE?
 3. Calculate the test MSE for weighted KNN models with *K* = 5, 10, 15, …, 100 using the same combination of variables as before.
 Which model produces the lowest test MSE?
-4. Compare the test MSE for the best KNN/wKNN model(s) to the test MSE for the equivalent logistic regression, decision tree, boosting, random forest, and SVM methods using the same combination of variables as before.
+4. Compare the test MSE for the best KNN/wKNN model(s) to the test MSE for the equivalent linear regression, decision tree, boosting, and random forest methods using the same combination of variables as before.
 Which performs the best?
 Why do you think this method performed the best, given your knowledge of how it works?

 Voter turnout and depression \[2 points\]
 =========================================